It's-a Me, Agentic AI

 Then Mario finds the Super Mushroom.
 He doubles in size.
 He can now break bricks.
 He can take a hit without dying.
 He goes from fragile to capable.

-The Super Mushroom is the model harness, the entire infrastructure and post-training pipeline that transforms a base model into something production-ready.
+The Super Mushroom is the model harness.
+Once eaten, it transforms a base model into something production-ready.
 This includes:

 - System prompts that define personality and constraints

-- Safety guardrails so it doesn’t run off cliffs
+- Safety guardrails so it can take some damage without dying

 - Memory and context management so it remembers where it’s been